David F. Swensen: Personal life

-Swensen lived in Killingworth, Connecticut.
+Swensen lived in Westville, Connecticut.
 Some Yale alumni had mounted a campaign to name one of two new residential colleges after Swensen; the two residential colleges were ultimately named after Benjamin Franklin and Pauli Murray.
+In 2023, Yale's School of Management announced the creation of the Swensen Asset Management Institute.

 Swensen taught endowment management at Yale College and at the Yale School of Management.
 He was a fellow of Berkeley College and an incorporator of the Elizabethan Club.

 Swensen died from kidney cancer at Yale New Haven Hospital on May 5, 2021, aged 67.